forborealis/mindful-map/README.md

+# Mood and Activity Tracker

-A mood and activity tracker system which allows users to understand the relationship between their daily moods and the activities that they do.
+A mood and activity tracker system that allows users to understand the relationship between their daily moods and the activities they engage in.

-Key Features
+## Key Features
-• Mood and Activity Tracking
+- Mood and Activity Tracking
-• Correlation Analysis
+- Correlation Analysis
-• Predictive Analysis
+- Predictive Analysis
-• Personalized Recommendations
+- Personalized Recommendations
-• Daily Journal Challenges
+- Daily Journal Challenges
-• Community Forum
+- Community Forum

-Developed by
+## Developed by
-• Hannah Aurora Busto
+- Hannah Aurora Busto
-• Aminah Malic
+- Aminah Malic
-• Angel Galapon
+- Angel Galapon
-• Resty Jr Cailao
+- Resty Jr Cailao